nodedge/nodedge-skin-generator/README.md

 # Introduction
 This is a QSS files generator for Qt framework (https://www.qt.io/).
-Instead of writing qss files on your own, you use Stylus (http://stylus-lang.com/ and with nodejs and mainly Grunt (https://gruntjs.com/), a watch task will be running on background and your qss will be generated just by saving of your source *.styl files to disk!
+Instead of writing qss files on your own, you use Stylus (http://stylus-lang.com/) and with Node.js (https://nodejs.org/en/), and mainly Grunt (https://gruntjs.com/), a watch task will be running on background and your qss will be generated just by saving of your source *.styl files to disk!

 Using Stylus for the job solves bunch of issues in Qt (probably caused by taking Web's CSS technology and breaking it so badly):
+* variables
+* functions
 * overrides
 * nested selectors
 * parent referencing
-* variables
-* functions
 * and more!

 By default there is /styl folder containing your Stylus source files which is being watched and compiled into /qss directory.